Memory allocation

 4 GIG Minimum Memory Spec - Small Server

-If MailArchiva is expected to deal with very little volume and the goal is to conserve as much memory as possible, the below spec applies:
+If little email volume is expected, and the goal is to conserve as much memory as possible, the below spec applies:

-Checking the Total RAM Available - MailArchiva will always use the maximum amount of RAM that you specify
+Checking the total RAM available - Determine the amount of physical RAM available

-Before, allocating more RAM, please check the physical amount of RAM that you have available.
+Before allocating the amount of heap space, please check the physical amount of RAM that you have available.

 1. Windows 7: